Philip Michael Thomas: Music

 In 1985, Thomas released a music album titled Living the Book of My Life under his own record label called Spaceship Records.
 It sold poorly and failed to produce a hit single, although Thomas produced a video for the track "Just the Way I Planned It".

-Thomas performed the title song of the album during the 1985 Miami Vice episode "The Maze."
-The episode "Trust Fund Pirates" featured another of his songs, "La Mirada".
-Thomas' Miami Vice co-star Don Johnson recorded an album shortly afterward titled Heartbeat.
-In 1987 Thomas recorded a song called "Ever and Forever" with Argentine singer Lucía Galán of Pimpinela fame.
+He performed the title song of the album during the 1985 Miami Vice episode "The Maze."
+The episode "Trust Fund Pirates" featured another song of his, "La Mirada".
+His Miami Vice co-star Don Johnson recorded an album shortly afterward titled Heartbeat.
+In 1987, Thomas recorded a song called "Ever and Forever" with Argentine singer Lucía Galán of Pimpinela fame.

-Thomas followed up in 1988 with a second album, Somebody.
+Thomas released a second album, Somebody, in 1988.
 It also failed to produce a hit and sold poorly.
-In 1993, Thomas teamed with Kathy Rahill to compose "My, My, My, Miam...I", which was chosen as the city of Miami's theme song.
+In 1993, Thomas teamed with Kathy Rahill to compose "My, My, My, Miam...I", which was chosen to be the city of Miami's theme song.
 That same year, Thomas teamed with Jamaican fitness instructor Sandi Morais to compose songs for a family-friendly musical titled Sacha, which enjoyed runs in south Florida and New York.
 The two formed the Magic Cookie Production Company.
 Thomas produced the music for Morais' fitness videos in 2001 and 2006.

 Psychic Reader's Network

-In 1994, Thomas signed an agreement with Florida-based Psychic Reader's Network (later known as Traffix, Inc.) to become the spokesman for the Philip Michael Thomas International Psychic Network.
+In 1994, Thomas signed an agreement with Psychic Reader's Network (later known as Traffix, Inc.) based in Melbourne, Florida, becoming the spokesman for the Philip Michael Thomas International Psychic Network.
 He appeared in television ads and claimed to have met the planet's premier psychics through his "world travels".
 He dressed similarly to his Miami Vice alter ego, even opening the ads with the phrase, "From Miami Vice to world advice!"
-He appeared in informercials with Eileen Brennan and Todd McKee and his daughter, Sacha Nicole, to promote the psychic line.
+He appeared in informercials with Eileen Brennan and Todd McKee along with his daughter, Sacha Nicole, promoting the psychic line.
 Thomas released a cassette of music linked to his psychic business titled PMT Psychic Connection, Volume I.

 Traffix replaced Thomas with Miss Cleo.
-Thomas sued, alleging breach of contract, and won.
-In 2002, a New York arbitrator awarded Thomas $1.48 million for improper use of his name and likeness and an additional $780,000 in interest.
+He sued, alleging breach of contract, and won.
+In 2002, a New York arbitrator awarded Thomas $1.48 million for the improper use of his name and likeness and an additional $780,000 in interest.

 Personal life

-Thomas is a vegetarian, nonsmoker and nondrinker.
-In 1986, Thomas married Kassandra Green.
-They have five children together; in 1998 they divorced.
-Thomas has eleven children in total.
+Thomas is a vegetarian, nonsmoker, and nondrinker, all of which were also incorporated into his Miami Vice character.
+In 1986, he was sued for child support by Dhaima Matthews, the mother of his then two-year-old daughter and nine-week-old son.
+Thomas later married model Kassandra Green.
+Green filed a domestic violence complaint against Thomas in 1997, during which time she was described as being the mother of five of his 12 children.
+Thomas dismissed the complaint as "an absolute, blatant lie".